Diclofenac Epolamine (dye-KLOE-fen-ak e-POLE-a-meen)

 - Leave the patch in its sealed wrapper until you are ready to put it on.
 Tear the wrapper open carefully.
 NEVER CUT the wrapper or the patch with scissors.
 Do not use any patch that has been cut by accident.

-- If any of this medicine gets in your eyes, mouth, or nose, rinse the medicine off right away.
+- If any of this medicine gets in your eyes, mouth, or nose, rinse the medicine off right away with water or saline.
+If eye irritation persists for more than one hour, call your doctor.

 - Do not put the patch over burns, cuts, or irritated skin.